maildropr/planify/README.md

 ## Setup

-First, we'll define a `Limitable`.
+### Limitables
 Limitables are classes which can be limited based on plan settings.
+To create a limitable, include the `Planify::Limitable` mixin in your class.

 ```ruby
 # app/models/widget.rb